Szczepaniak-M/Checkers/README.md

 # Checkers
-Game with computer under development
+Game under development, but you can play with computer or with friend